-- 1. Be sure to walk through every space.
-Review the photographs that you took and make sure that each room is returned to the way it looked when you arrived.
+- 1. Walk through every space.
+Review the photographs that you took and make sure that each room is returned to the way that it looked when you arrived.
 The goal is to leave the venue in the same or better condition than you found it. - 2.
 Send an email to participants, thanking them for attending.
 It's important to make them feel part of this new learning community.
-You want them to celebrate the day and plan on attending the next one.

-- 3. If you have sponsors, send them a thank-you note (email or paper). - 4.
+You want them to celebrate the day and to plan on attending the next one. - 3.
+If you have sponsors, send them a thank-you note (email or hand-written). - 4.
 Meet with your organizers and volunteers to reflect on the day.
-We hope you'll want to plan another Edcamp.
+We hope that you'll want to plan another Edcamp.
 Keeping a few notes can be helpful for the next Edcamp. - 5.
-Within two (2) weeks, submit your session board and pictures of your event to the Edcamp Team at Digital Promise using the upload links we provide. - 6.
-If you used our official Eventbrite account, your attendee list will automatically be given to the Edcamp Team at Digital Promise.
-However, if you used a different account or platform, please submit a list of your attendees to us (CSV or Excel) to build our community.! - 7.
-Ask someone on your team to write a blog post and tweet out the link.
-Share that blog post with us at @EdcampUSA.
+Within two weeks, submit your session board to the Edcamp Team at Digital Promise using the upload links that we provide. - 6.
+If you used our official Eventbrite account, your attendee list will automatically be available to the Edcamp Team at Digital Promise.
+However, if you used a different account or platform, please submit a list of your attendees to us (CSV or Excel) to build our community!